Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Benchmark Analysis

-In addition, \BenchShort encompasses a wide range of composers, as shown in \Cref{fig:composer_frequency}, \Cref{sec:pie}, spanning historical periods and stylistic traditions including the Baroque, Classical, Romantic, and twentieth-century repertoire.
-The distributions of scores by period and genre are presented in \cref{fig:period,fig:genre} of \Cref{sec:pie}.
-Collectively, this section highlights the diversity and representativeness of \BenchShort across major musical dimensions.
+In addition, \BenchShort encompasses a wide range of composers, as shown in \Cref{fig:composer_frequency}, \Cref{sec:distribution}, spanning historical periods and stylistic traditions including the Baroque, Classical, Romantic, and twentieth-century repertoire.
+The distributions of scores by period and genre are presented in \cref{fig:period,fig:genre} from \Cref{sec:distribution}.